gofynd/fdk-client-kotlin/documentation/platform/PAYMENT.md

-Use this API to get Get All Valid Payment Options for making payment
+Retrieve routes and options for payment modes.

 *Returned Response:*